 Ah, the final interaction—actually making the transaction.
 This was another factor that mystified me.
 What’s the best way to do it?
 Slip it to them like contraband?
 Do a weird, penguin-esque partnered dance?
 Have a rap battle?

 When you’re closing your tab in a restaurant, it’s pretty easy.
-Simply add the tip onto your credit card or leave cash on the table.
-And, when tipping other professionals, like hairdressers or manicurists, you can also either add the tip onto your credit card or hand them cash.
+Simply add the tip to your credit card or leave cash on the table.
+And, when tipping other professionals, like hairdressers or manicurists, you can also either add the tip to your credit card or hand them cash.